bspeice/speice.io/_posts/2019-02-14-insane-allocators.md

 [fundamentally unsafe](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html#unsafety),
 safe Rust will always rely on unsafe Rust somewhere.

-That all said, know that "safe" Rust can only claim to be safe because it stands on the shoulders of incredible developers working on jemalloc, [kmalloc](https://linux-kernel-labs.github.io/master/labs/kernel_api.html#memory-allocation), and others.
+That all said, know that "safe" Rust can claim to be safe because it stands on the shoulders of incredible developers working on jemalloc, [kmalloc](https://linux-kernel-labs.github.io/master/labs/kernel_api.html#memory-allocation), and others.
+Without being able to trust the allocators, we wouldn't be able to trust the promise of safe Rust.
+So to all the people who make the safety promises of Rust possible - thanks.